h2gb/h2gb/src/datatype/README.md

 ### Composite types

 A composite type is made up of other types.
-For example, a [`composite::H2Array`] is a series of the same type, a [`composite::H2Struct`] is a series of different types (with names), and a [`composite::H2Union`] is a choice of overlapping values.
-These can be fully recursive - an array can contain a struct which can contain an array and so on, for as long as you like.
+For example, a [`composite::H2Array`] is a series of the same type, and a [`composite::H2Struct`] is a series of different types (with names).
+It's all recursive - an array can contain a struct which can contain an array and so on, for as long as you like.

 #### String types